nvie/decoders/README.md

 **NOTE:** In decoders@1.x, this was called `dispatch()`.

-Like the `either` family, but only for building unions of object types with a common field (like a `type` field) that lets you distinguish members.
+Like `either`, but only for building unions of object types with a common field (like a `type` field) that lets you distinguish members.

 The following two decoders are effectively equivalent: